stealjs/steal/docs/module-npm.md

 ### system.npm.ignoreBrowser

-Set to true to ignore browserfy's `"browser"` and `"browserify"` configurations.
+Set to true to ignore browserfy's `browser` and `browserify` configurations.

 ```js
 {